 Graduate Assistant Course Load: All graduate assistants are required to take a minimum of nine graduate-level credits each term.
 Full-time graduate assistants/tuition scholars may not exceed 15 graduate-level credits each term; half-time graduate assistants may not exceed 15 graduate-level credits each term.
-Graduate assistants may take 15 graduate credits only with approval of the departmental advisor.
-Requests for exceptions to this policy will be decided individually through consultation with the department chair and the approval of the dean of Graduate Studies prior to the beginning of the term
+Graduate assistants may take 15 graduate credits only with approval of the departmental advisor, graduate advisor, and graduate dean.
+Requests for exceptions to this policy will be decided individually through consultation with the department chair and the approval of the dean of Graduate Studies prior to the beginning of the